Brand names: Afinitor, Afinitor Disperz, Zortress

 Can cause fetal harm; teratogenicity and embryolethality demonstrated in animals.
 No adequate and well-controlled studies in humans.

-Women of childbearing potential should use a highly effective method of contraception during and for up to 8 weeks following discontinuance of everolimus.
+Females of childbearing potential should use an effective method of contraception during and for up to 8 weeks following discontinuance of everolimus.

 If used during pregnancy or if patient becomes pregnant, apprise of potential fetal hazard.